thescouser89/build-finder/README.md

 ### Checksums

-The `checksum-md5.json` file contains a map where the key is the MD5 checksum of the file and the value is a list of all files (and their sizes) with the checksum.
+The `checksum-<checksum_type>.json` file contains a map where the key is the checksum type (currently one of `md5`, `sha1`, and/or `sha256`).
+The value `md5` should always be present for Koji support, and the value `sha256` should be present for newer Koji and for PNC support.
+The map value is a list of all files with that checksum.
 Note that it is possible to have more than one file with the given checksum.
-For completeness, the `checksum-md5.json` file contains every single file found in the input, including any files found by recursively scanning compressed files or inside archive files.
+For completeness, the `checksum-<checksum_type>.json` file contains every single file found in the input, including any files found by recursively scanning compressed files or inside archive files.

 ### Builds